Boutoo/gTRCA/README.md

-# gTRCA for Python
+# gTRCA for TMS-EEG

-The gTRCA for Python project is an implementation of the Group Task-Related Component Analysis (gTRCA) method [(Tanaka, 2020)](https://www.nature.com/articles/s41598-019-56962-2) for Python.
+The gTRCA for Python project is an implementation of the Group Task-Related Component Analysis (gTRCA) method [(Tanaka, 2020)](https://www.nature.com/articles/s41598-019-56962-2) for TMS-EEG signals using Python.
 This method is a multivariate analysis technique designed to identify the neural components that are consistently task-related across a group of participants.
 It extends the conventional TRCA by incorporating between-subjects variability, making it suitable for group-level analysis.
 The gTRCA method has applied to TMS-EEG data on a study to investigate the [group level reproducibility of TMS evoked potentials (Under development) ](https://github.com/Boutoo/gTRCA) and this project is specifically tailored for such purposes.
-The implementation is designed to work with MNE.Epochs() objects, a commonly used data structure for handling EEG data in Python.
+The implementation is designed to work with a list of MNE.Epochs() objects, a commonly used data structure for handling EEG data in Python.

 ## Features